irshad437/verifyEmail/README.md

 print_r($ve->get_errors());
 ```

-This will resturn an array of all errors (if any):
+This will return an array of all errors (if any):

 ```HTML